natgo/wt-wiki-scraper/wikitext-transpiled/ground/VIDAR.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-VIDAR's [[CN98 (155 mm)|CN98 (155mm)]] cannon can only inflict damage with HE rounds, so players should be at least aware of how [[Damage mechanics#Overpressure|Overpressure]] works in War Thunder.
+The VIDAR's [[CN98 (155 mm)|CN98]] cannon can only inflict damage with HE rounds, so players should be aware of how [[Damage mechanics#Overpressure|overpressure]] works in War Thunder.
 Having some knowledge of where vehicles can be overpressured (turret rooftops, the upper plates of the hull, areas around hull ammunition storages and so on) is the bare minimum to be able to do any consistent damage to enemy vehicles.

-The VIDAR can generally consider two types of enemies as its most noteworthy adversaries; vehicles with stabilized guns, which can fire on the move, and enemy APCs, IFVs, and SPAAGs with high-calibre, rapid-firing heavy machine guns or autocannons.
-While the VIDAR is constructed mainly out of 35 mm hardened steel plates as opposed to the thin aluminium of its older artillery brethren such as the M109s, it still requires smart planning and quick moving to remain intact.
-Any enemy main gun will make short work of the VIDAR, and the thin plating can only resist HMG and certain autocannon rounds.
-Most enemy vehicles must therefore be considered lethal; while the vast majority of 12.7 mm (.50 cal) and 14.5 mm HMG rounds can be shrugged off, anything bigger is much more likely to either fully penetrate or at least severely harm the vehicle.
-Many 20 mm APDS rounds will go through the armour at normal engagement ranges.
-Any sort of HVAP or APDS bigger than 20 mm will ignore the steel plates; APFSDS will not even think of it as a barrier between itself and the crew or ammunition load!
-Here, enemy IFVs such as the Bradleys, Type 89, or BMP series can be considered dangerous opponents to face.
-An enemy missile hitting the VIDAR is more likely than not to destroy the vehicle.
+The VIDAR can generally consider two types of enemies as its most noteworthy adversaries; vehicles with stabilized guns, which can fire on the move, and vehicles equipped with autocannons.
+While the VIDAR is constructed mainly out of 35 mm hardened steel plates as opposed to the thin aluminium of its older artillery brethren such as the [[M109 (Family)|M109]]s, it still requires smart planning and quick moving to remain intact.
+Any enemy main gun will make short work of the VIDAR, and the thin plating can only really resist HMG and certain autocannon rounds.

+Talking about stabilizers first, the VIDAR finds itself at a Battle Rating where stabilizers start being more common.
+Cold War icons like the [[Leopard 1]] and [[M60]] don't come equipped with them, but vehicles such as the [[T-55A]], [[M60A1 (AOS)]], [[M3 Bradley]] and others like it are a dime a dozen.
+These vehicles can, as the name implies, fire on the move, as their guns are stabilized in one or more axes, while your slow horizontal slew rate and lack of one means against these vehicles you are unlikely to fire the first shot against them while on the move yourself.
+It may be beneficial to find longer ranged sightlines or flanking the enemy in uptiers using your high mobility, as you may outflank and destroy enemy vehicles without them noticing your presence rather than accidentally meeting one of these vehicles head-on and suffering the consequences of an unstabilized gun.

+Against autocannons, the VIDAR unfortunately doesn't fare much better either, with superficial armor when it comes to protecting against direct enemy fire.
+This as a result means that if you take fire from the enemy you will at best be crippled and at worst suffer a catastrophic detonation should one of the penetrating shells hit the ammo.
+The benefit of autocannons is that, even if unstabilized, they can usually be "sprayed" at a target and have generally somewhat accurate results.
+Vehicles with a high slew rate on their turrets such as the [[AMX-30 DCA]] and [[Marder IFV (Family)|Marder IFV]]s can also fire on the move quasi-stabilized as well, so if you hear autocannon fire near you stay vigilant.
+One of the benefits of fighting vehicles with such armament is that they too are generally lightly armored, so as a result should you ambush them or get a direct hit on them first chances are you will win the engagement with minimal damage taken.
+Vehicles to generally be wary of around this BR would be stabilized autocannon vehicles such as the [[Gepard]], [[M3 Bradley]], [[BMP-2]] and many others.

-Using the very good acceleration and turning speeds of the VIDAR will help the commander move quickly from one favourable position to another.
-Using natural cover such as trenches, ditches, muddy riverbanks, or small clusters of trees will help conceal the vehicle while remaining within viewing distance of the battlefield.
-The excellent sights will provide the opportunity to spot and engage enemies from afar, and the near-instant-use laser rangefinder will automatically raise or lower the gun to the right horizontal elevation for the targeted enemy who finds himself at the receiving end of the L/52 cannon.
+Using the very good acceleration and overall high mobility of the VIDAR will help you relocate from long-range firing position to firing position easily.
+The excellent sights will provide the opportunity to spot and engage enemies from afar, especially with the help of thermals, and the near-instant-use laser rangefinder means your gun will automatically elevate or depress to the correct distance setting within your aiming parameters, significantly easing your main downside of having to hit near the turret or hull roof specifically to cause proper overpressure damage.
+It is to be noted however that while the VIDAR itself is mobile, the turret traverse in the horizontal can be lacking.
+It is recommended to always point your turret towards potential enemies while on the move, should you encounter someone on the way to another area of the map.
+It is also noteworthy to keep the tank's limited gun depression in mind, as this may prove a hindrance on slopes or terrain with frequent vertical elevation changes.
+Try and find gentle slopes or flat ground if possible, as the VIDAR's large size and poor gun depression limit its effectiveness around hilly terrain.

-The choice of HE-VT means the VIDAR can successfully engage aircraft.
-Using the laser rangefinder, one can target helicopters at range, both stationary and moving.
-With some practice, it becomes relatively easy to engage moving aircraft using the high muzzle velocity, good sights, and good proximity fuzing radius.
-Enemy planes flying directly against the VIDAR can be "swatted" out of the sky with ease.
+The option of HE-VT means the VIDAR can successfully engage aircraft.
+Using the laser rangefinder, one can target both hovering and moving helicopters at range.
+However, it is somewhat inadvisable to aim at aircraft with the shells available unless they are flying directly at you - mostly due to M107 (PF)'s middling shell velocity of only 580 m/s, almost half that of your nominal HE shell (OE F3 155 mm) which flies at 935 m/s - meaning that hitting enemy aircraft unless highly experienced in other contemporaries which use the same shell will prove surprisingly difficult.
+It may help to just take a few shots, however, given that you are safe, as if your aim is true you can prove to the enemy that you are a force to be reckoned with and that there is no escape.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->